Unparalleled suite of productivity-boosting Web APIs & cloud-based micro-service applications for developers and companies of any size.

 How Do APIs Work?

-It is important to be able and distinguish the differences between an endpoint and an API.
+It is important to understand the differences between an API endpoint and an API.

 An endpoint is a component of the API, while the API is the set of rules that enable two applications to get access to one another’s resources.